Key takeaways

 1. Caregiver checklist

 The caregiver checklist linked below makes it easy to keep records of any tasks that need to be performed in order to care for a patient.
-It’s especially helpful for in-home caregivers because it includes a log for housekeeping tasks, but it can be used by all caregivers.
-The caregiver checklist also includes a section where caregivers can jot down notes like doctor’s phone numbers or emergency contact information, or the date and time of upcoming doctor’s appointments.
-Caregivers could even use this space as a log for tracking blood sugar or blood pressure levels.
+The caregiver checklist below includes a section where caregivers can jot down notes like doctors’ phone numbers, emergency contact information, and the dates and times of upcoming doctor’s appointments.
+It can even be used as a log for tracking blood sugar or blood pressure levels.
 Staying organized can help caregivers avoid burnout, and this checklist makes it easy to manage someone else’s medications and daily activities to keep them as healthy as possible.

 2. Medication tracker

-In the current age of digital technology, it may seem antiquated to use a printable tracker, especially since there are so many mobile apps that can be used to do the same thing.
-Certain apps can help set important reminders and function as a medication log, but printable tracker sheets can still be useful.
+In the current age of digital technology, it may seem antiquated to use a printable medication log sheet, especially since there are so many mobile apps that can be used to do the same thing.
+Certain apps can help set important reminders and function as a tracker, but printable medication log templates can still be useful.
 Some patients are unable to use technology and need a hard copy to keep track of their medications and medical records.
 Printable trackers can also be nice for caregivers who have multiple patients because they can be placed in easy-to-see places like bedside tables, wall panels, or refrigerators.

 DOWNLOAD THIS TEMPLATE FOR FREE